Marine Engineering (BEng)

 Bachelor of Engineering in Marine & Plant Engineering CR095

 Graduates first become Officer of the Watch on a vessel after graduating and passing relevant examinations.
 They can advance to Second Engineer or Chief Engineer with further study, examinations, and sea-service.
-Careers exist on all different type of ocean going vessels: bulk carriers, oil tankers, container ships, cruise ships, and ferry vessels.
+Career opportunities exist on a range of different types of ocean going vessels: bulk carriers, oil tankers, container ships, cruise ships, and ferry vessels.

 Potential Areas of Employment